How central banks shape the global gold market

 Central bank gold reserves: A pillar of financial stability

-Central bank gold reserves are critical to many nations’ financial strategies.
+Central bank gold reserves are a critical part of many nations’ financial strategies.
 As of 2024, global central banks held approximately 36,699 metric tons (MT) of gold, accounting for about 17% of all the gold ever mined.
-This substantial stockpile serves multiple purposes:
+These holdings serve multiple purposes:

 - Risk mitigation: Gold is a buffer against economic shocks and currency fluctuations.